nicholasf/inkling/README.txt

 To run the testapp from a git clone, you will also need to have installed an inkling gem to keep Bundler happy.
 The installed gem doesn't get used, but must exist in your gem path (the actual path is overridden to point at the local directory).

+Then run

+rails generate inkling
+rake inkling:init
+rails db:migrate

+A default admin user will have been created for with username 'admin' and password 'test123'.

 Content Type
 ------------
 For an example of a content type, see inkling_content or Inkling::Foo (in this project).